3 CREDIT HOURS

 BIOL 4353/5353, Sec.
 050

-Application of molecular biology to field studies of animal populations.
+Application of molecular biology to field studies of animal populations, DNA techniques and analysis.